The Class 101 College Planning Franchise Story

 Own a rewarding business with a bright future

-Class 101 has grown from one youth minister donating his time to help a student and her single mom navigate the difficult college application process to a system that helps thousands of high school students find the perfect college for the perfect price.
+Class 101 has grown from one youth minister donating his time to help a student and her single mom navigates the difficult college application process to a system that helps thousands of high school students find the perfect college for the perfect price.

 “The average kid applying to college applies to two or three, but Class 101 students apply to at least seven or eight.
 It’s about having options for college.
 Why go to a school because you have to?
 The college never makes the student; the student makes the college,” Tom says.

 Every fall, several million students head off to colleges and universities nationwide, according to the National Center for Education Statistics, and their options can be overwhelming, with more than 4,000 colleges and universities.
-Each and every one of those high school seniors represents a potential Class 101 client.
+Each and every one of those high school seniors represent a potential Class 101 client.
 We meet a growing demand for personalized college counseling that helps families save money.

 At the core of the Class 101 company culture is a true passion for helping kids.
 Tom speaks about his business with undeniable enthusiasm, and that culture permeates the Class 101 franchisee team.
 “Our number one criteria for choosing a franchisee in our company is, ‘Do they have a heart for helping kids?’ ” Tom says.
 “They have to want to help kids.
 They have to want to make a difference.
 And that’s what we do.”